William Curtis Bryson

 William Curtis Bryson (born August 19, 1945) is a Senior United States circuit judge of the United States Court of Appeals for the Federal Circuit.
 He also served a 7-year term as a judge on the United States Foreign Intelligence Surveillance Court of Review, until 2018, and on September 1, 2013, became the presiding judge of that court.

 Early life and education

-Born in Houston, Texas, Bryson graduated from St. John's School in 1963 and went on to receive his Artium Baccalaureus degree magna cum laude from Harvard University in 1969 and his Juris Doctor from the University of Texas School of Law in 1973.
-After graduating from law school, Bryson clerked for Judge Henry J. Friendly at the United States Court of Appeals for the Second Circuit.
-Following his clerkship with Judge Friendly, he clerked for Justice Thurgood Marshall at the United States Supreme Court.
+Born in Houston, Texas, Bryson graduated from St. John's School in 1963 and went on to receive his Bachelor of Arts degree magna cum laude from Harvard University in 1969 and his Juris Doctor from the University of Texas School of Law in 1973.
+After graduating from law school, Bryson clerked for Judge Henry Friendly of the United States Court of Appeals for the Second Circuit.
+Following his clerkship with Judge Friendly, he clerked for Justice Thurgood Marshall of the United States Supreme Court.

 Career

 At the United States Department of Justice he served successively as Assistant to the United States Solicitor General, from 1978 to 1979; Chief, Appellate Section of the United States Department of Justice Criminal Division, from 1979 to 1982; Special Counsel, Organized Crime and Racketeering Section in the Criminal Division from 1982 to 1986 (where he received the Attorney General's Award for Exceptional Service in 1984); Deputy United States Solicitor General, from 1986 to 1994; and Deputy Associate United States Attorney General (Acting Associate United States Attorney General) in 1994.
 Judge Bryson is among the most prolific writers on the subject of government contracts.
 In 2010, he was the only federal circuit judge to write more than two government contract related opinions.